wonsunahn-autograder/CS1632_Fall2019/exercises/4/README.md

     ```
     If successful, you will get a bunch randomized string concatenation tests ending with the message "ALL TESTS PASSED".

-Alternatively, I've created an Eclipse project for you under the src/ directory so you can use Eclipse to import the existing project.
+Alternatively, I've created an Eclipse project for you so you can use Eclipse to import the existing project.

 ## What to do